 By playing Infinite Galaxies, you should create a setting of exploration, of strange new worlds and civilizations, of technologies beyond our own, of excitement, and of action and adventure.
 Your characters are “larger-than-life” personas, with capabilities beyond those of normal people.
 Your characters have interesting motivations that drive the story forward.
 And this story, the one that you create, is about your characters.

-To help you get started playing Infinite Galaxies RIGHT NOW, we offer two files for download.
-The first is the ROCKET BOOSTER, which is a “quick-play” guide to help you understand the basics of the game.
-The second, the DOWNLOAD PACKET, contains all of the playbooks, moves, and equipment lists you’ll need to play.
+To help you get started playing Infinite Galaxies RIGHT NOW, we offer three files for download.
+The first is the DOWNLOAD PACKET, containing all of the playbooks, moves, and equipment lists you’ll need to play.
+The second, the ROCKET BOOSTER, which is a “quick-play” guide to help you understand the basics of the game.
+The third, the GM HANDOUT, contains information useful to the Game Master.
+If you're using RoleVTT to play online, you can download Infinite Galaxies templates below!